jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Ruling philospophy: is a civilization’s chosen philosophy.
 One that all factions agree on.
 Like the “Divine Rights of Kings” derived from Christian theology used in royalist Europe, “Marxist-Leninism” of the Soviet Union, or the combination of “red / blue” philosophies of our philosophy today.

+Rule book: the largely unspoken fashion, etiquette, workplace, rules that govern everyday life.
+The rule book is interpreted from the ruling philosophy.

 Technology: a catchall term for things we make tools from, like concrete, lumber, nails, shingles, insulation, and bricks.

 Tool: a catchall term for things we create with technology to solve a problem, like guns to kill bad guys, books to record and pass on knowlege, and houses to shelter in.

 Frontline: The point of contact between a tool and the problem.
 A movie usher talking to moviegoers, nurses giving vaccines, cleaners cleaning a city bus, police chasing a robber, soldiers on the battlefield.
 People on the frontline have jobs to solve problems.

 Hierarchy: Every tool develops a power structure to manage its use in society.
-Kings and queens having the keys to the all important castle and its gates for example.
+Kings and queens having the keys to the castle for example.
 We reward those who rise in hierarchies with power and prestige.
-People in the hierachy have titles like prince and executive, to mark their position inside the power structure.
+People in the hierachy have titles like prince and executive to mark their position inside the power structure.

 Civilization story: The invention of new technology and creation of new tools to overcome whatever problem troubles us.
 We use tools to evolve.

 Protagonists: people who invent, spread, and use new technology and new tools for the greater good.
 Usually close to the problems on the frontline, they individually struggle, but their continued self-sacrifice slowly improves life on Earth.
-We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Elon Musk.
+I call them Jedi.
+We call their leaders trailblazers who often skirt the rules; Nikola Tesla, Steve Jobs, Michael S. Hart, Bill Gates, Linus Torvalds, Elon Musk.

 Antagonists: people who selfishly resist new tools to defend their wealth, power, and prestige.
 Often called establishment or elites, antagonists usually manage companies or institutions based on dated technologies and think working on the frontline is beneath them.
-They work to control rule making so they can hide behind them.
+They work to control the rule book so they can hide behind it.
 We don't often individually identify them.
 I invented "Darth Blockbuster" so we can.

 Extras: everybody in the middle of a battle between antagonist and protagonist.
 Because they have no direct loyalty to either side or their tools, extras can pick winners and losers.
 Usually extras are in the middle class; not so poor as to be desperate, but not so powerful they want to keep the world the same.
 Sadly, extras don't realize their power.

-Death Star: Darth Blockbuster's rule book inside countless government regulations, corporation manuals, and social etiquette that prevent new tools being used by people.
+The Death Star: What I call the rule book when its controlled by Darth Blockbuster.
+Today it exists inside countless government regulations, corporation manuals, and social etiquette that prevent new tools being used by people.

 Techvolution: a new philosophy empowering seemless human technological evolution by ridding Darth Blockbuster of his power, by empowering extras to decide when society should upgrade our tools.

-Life Star: a microscope in thought, made to let people see a world using Techvolution as its rulig philosophy.

 ## Nice to Meet You, Skywalker

 And the story begins.
 Not in a foreign city, mythical world, or galaxy far far away.
 Right here and now, whereever you are on this Earth.
 We need to change up ruling philosophy to take advantage of digital tools.
-Only you can decide who should win, in the battle between old and new philosophies.
+Only you can make it happen.

 A little about me first.
 I'm nobody special.
 In my youth I was a cleaner, drywaller, movie usher, and die-hard ideologue.
 After dropping that bad habit, I studied technological innovation at the University of Toronto, mostly while working full-time.
-In restrospect, I'm grateful a nagging stutter made me too shy to leave the frontine after graduation.
-I learned far more about innovation in the real world continuing to work as a line worker, an account manager, a claims adjuster.
-Trying to help with an app and meeting my personal Darth Blockbuster was a education on its own.
+I'm grateful I never the frontine after graduation.
+I learned far more about innovation as a line worker, an account manager, a claims adjuster.
+Making an app and meeting my personal Darth Blockbuster was very enlightening.
 All this taught me Techvolution.

 So that's a snapshot.
 But I'm not important.
 You are.
-Because from car detailing to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.
+Because from hospital cleaners, to internet technical support, nursing to adjusting, only workers on the frontline know the tools our society needs to fix our many problems.

 So although today you're an extra in battle between Jedi and Sith, you are the hero of Techvolution.
 It's not surprising.
 Average joes are always the heroes.
 Luke Skywalker, Princess Leia, Neo, and Cinderella were regular people.
 They became heroes when called upon to defeat the bad guys.

 Now you're called upon.
 Like Obi-Wan Kenobi, Morpheus, or the fairy godmother, I'm merely the guide to teach you how to defeat the villians.
 So the time is now young Skywalker, to leave the farm, and join the rebellion.

 What is the rebellion.
 It's definitely not rallies, marches, or protests.
 It's a rebellion of the mind.
 We have to change our ruling philosophy.
-We have to destroy the Death Star, for it kills off new tools, and make e Life Star that loves new tools.

-After we do, every frontline person will choose their own tools at school, home, or work, helping the Jedi defeat Darth Blockbuster.
+We have to destroy Darth Blockbuster's rule book, what I call the Death Star, for it keeps him in power, and prevents us all using new tools to solve the many frontline problems that puts the middle class in massive student debt, stuck in traffic, and in general struggling to keep up.

-# ACT 2a
+# ACT TWO - THE DEATH STAR

 ## The Magic of Evolution

 Well young Skywalker, before you go off and face Darth Blockbuster, you have to learn some things.
 The most important being the all powerful energy field inside every lifeform.
 No not the Force.
-I mean evolution.
+I'm talking about evolution.

-Evolution empowers life by giving every new lifeform a slightly different variation.
+Evolution empowers life by giving every new lifeform a slightly different variationss.
 This way life can constantly test for environmental changes in things like water levels, temperature, and food supply.
 The variations unfit for the frontline die off, while the fittest survive.
 This natural selection is how evolution finds which lifeforms best represent life on Earth.

 Evolutions works so well because it creates biodiversity.
 The more lifeforms there are, the more life can probe and therefore better adapt to environmental changes.
 When temperatures increase or rain patterns change, high biodiversity means more lifeform feel frontline pain, respond faster, and thereby keep life's evolution going.

 If the environment is stable however lifeforms need a caretaker.
 Someone to keep them in shape, ready to act for when the environment does change.
 That's why nature put in a system of checks and balances called ecosystems.
 Inside ecosystems is where lifeforms make communities and cooperate to mimick environmental changes by keeping each other on their toes.

-Ecosystems are a food chain of many different plants, herbivores, carinvores, and decomposers.
-Each lifeforms checks the other's excesses, make sure everyone reciprocates to keep nutrients flowing.
-Checks and reciprocation is how ecosystems make sure life keeps evolving in good times.
+Ecosystems are a food chain of different plants, herbivores, carinvores, and decomposers.
+Each lifeform checks the other's excesses and makes sure everyone reciprocates to keep the ecosystems' nutrients flowing in balance.
+Checks and balances and reciprocation is how ecosystems make sure life keeps evolving in good times.

 Evolution may not be the Force, but it's certainly magical.
 Without any lifeform being aware of its tricks, evolution turned a lifeless planet into an oasis.
 The big drawback is time.
 Biological variations take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why the ice isn't coming.
 And even if they could, no lifeform can proactively change their biology.